Browse A-Z

 Between attacks, a physical examination shows nothing abnormal.
 Before an attack, there may be leg stiffness or heaviness in the legs.

-During an attack of muscle weakness, blood potassium level is low.
+During an attack of muscle weakness, the blood potassium level is low.
 This confirms the diagnosis.
 There is no decrease in total body potassium.
-Blood potassium level is normal between attacks.
+The blood potassium level is normal between attacks.

 During an attack, muscle reflexes are decreased or absent.
 And muscles go limp rather than staying stiff.
 Muscle groups near the body, such as the shoulders and hips, are involved more often than the arms and legs.